DWU CONSULTING — AI RESEARCH

 Financial Impact: American's bankruptcy led to elimination of unsecured debt (bondholders took 10-20% recovery), labor concessions (employee compensation was reduced relative to peers), and fleet restructuring.
 The subsequent merger with US Airways created a larger, more powerful carrier but also raised competitive concerns.

-Spirit Airlines: The Most Recent Bankruptcy (November 2024 – Present)
+Spirit Airlines: The Most Recent Bankruptcy (November 2024 – Summer 2026)

-Spirit's bankruptcy filing in November 2024 was structured as a prepackaged Chapter 11, meaning the airline had negotiated a restructuring plan with creditors before filing.
-Spirit received a commitment for $350 million in equity investment from existing bondholders and $300 million in debtor-in-possession (DIP) financing (short-term bridge loans to keep the airline operating during bankruptcy).
-Spirit emerged from bankruptcy in March 2025 with reduced debt, renegotiated leases, and operational changes.
+First Bankruptcy (November 2024 – March 2025): Spirit's bankruptcy filing in November 2024 was structured as a prepackaged Chapter 11, meaning the airline had negotiated a restructuring plan with creditors before filing.
+Spirit received $300 million in debtor-in-possession (DIP) financing from existing bondholders and a $350 million equity investment commitment to support operations during bankruptcy.
+Spirit obtained court confirmation of its reorganization plan in late February 2025 and emerged from bankruptcy on March 12, 2025—114 days after its November 18, 2024 filing—with reduced debt, having equitized approximately $795 million of funded debt, and operational restructuring.

 Key Patterns in Airline Bankruptcies (1978-2026)